 Broadly, our research in lysosomal storage diseases focuses on the natural cellular machinery that helps proteins to remain folded in their active state.
-In particular, we conduct research on heat shock protein family members called HSP70, which we have shown to be effective in correcting conditions of lysosomal deficiency by helping to refold non-functional digestive enzymes and guiding them to the lysosome, where they’re needed.
-Our pre-clinical research focuses on the beneficial effects of increasing the production of HSP70 in Niemann-Pick type C and Gaucher’s disease, as well as several other lysosomal storage diseases.
+In particular, we conduct research on heat-shock protein family members called HSP70, which we have shown to be effective in correcting conditions of lysosomal deficiency by helping to refold non-functional digestive enzymes and guiding them to the lysosome, where they’re needed.
+Our preclinical research focuses on the beneficial effects of increasing the production of HSP70 in Niemann-Pick disease Type C and Gaucher disease, as well as several other lysosomal storage diseases.
 For a more detailed scientific explanation, you can read about the research which underpins our work (Kirkegaard et al. Nature 2010; Kirkegaard et al. Science Translational Medicine 2016).

-If a protein doesn’t fold properly or if it is produced in the wrong part of the cell, it can clump together with other proteins, creating accumulations or aggregates.
-These aggregates can cause the cells stress and toxicity, and are a major component of the pathology in many neurodegenerative and other progressive diseases.
+If a protein does not fold properly or if it is produced in the wrong part of the cell, it can clump together with other proteins, creating accumulations or aggregates.
+These aggregates can cause the cells stress and toxicity and are a major component of the pathology in many neurodegenerative and other progressive diseases.

 HSP70 has been shown to resolve aggregates and to help chaperone-misfolded proteins to be degraded by the cells’ recycling systems.
 It can also protect newly-built proteins from misfolding and aggregating.
 Through collaborations with world-leading academic researchers, arimoclomol has been tested in preclinical studies to assess the impact of amplifying the production of heat-shock proteins in a number of protein-aggregation disorders, including sporadic Inclusion Body Myositis (sIBM) and SOD1-associated Amyloid Lateral Sclerosis (SOD1-ALS).